raspberrypilearning/3D-scene/en/step_6.md

 Click on the `forever`{:class="block3control"} block to play the sounds in the loop.
 Note, that your latest version of sounds and their order will only play when the old loop has finished.

-**Note:** The example only uses `play a sound until done`{:class="block3sound"} blocks, so that each sound finishes before the next begin.
+**Note:** The example only uses `play sound until done`{:class="block3sound"} blocks, so that each sound finishes before the next begin.
 As you experiment, you might want to try adding some `start sound`{:class="block3sound"} blocks in where you want more than one sound to play at once.
 For instance you may want to have `start Bark sound`{:class="block3sound"} followed by `play Bird until done`{:class="block3sound"} to get a bird sound and a bark at the same time.

 ```blocks3
 forever